 However, the ability to learn socially from others is not sufficient to explain cumulative cultural evolution.
 Although social learning was once thought to be rare in the animal kingdom (e.g., Thorndike 1898), it has now been documented in a range of species from chimps (Whiten et al. 1999) to fish (Laland and Williams 1997) and even bees (Alem et al. 2016).
 If cumulative cultural evolution depended simply on social learning, we might expect these species to likewise show evidence of cumulative cultural evolution, yet such evidence is notably lacking (Dean et al. 2012; Tennie, Call, and Tomasello 2009).
 There are a few exceptions: New Caledonian crows have been argued to have improved the grub-skewers they craft from pandanus leaves (Hunt and Gray 2003), and at least one population of chimpanzees has evolved a more advanced termite probe (Sanz, Call, and Morgan 2009), but for the most part tool use in animals has remained largely unchanged (cf. Mercader et al. 2007).

-Humans, in contrast, have demonstrated a remarkable ability to reproduce, adapt, and improve the innovations of others, so much so that the history of human technology has been argued to be better understood as a process of continual refinement and repurposing rather than punctuated advances brought by the discoveries of rare geniuses (Basalla 1988; Solé et al. 2013).
+Humans, in contrast, have demonstrated a remarkable ability to reproduce, adapt, and improve the innovations of others, so much so that the history of human technology has been argued to be better understood as a process of gradual refinement and repurposing rather than punctuated advances brought by the discoveries of rare geniuses (Basalla 1988; Solé et al. 2013).
 Rapid refinement of inherited innovations has not always been the case over the course of human history, as demonstrated by the long periods in the archaeological record of slow or stagnant growth in stone tool complexity (Torre 2011; Lycett and Gowlett 2008), raising the question of what it was that allowed our ancestors to begin to develop more complex tools.
 An answer that has been proposed is that humans evolved more robust ways of transmitting problem solving knowledge to the next generation, allowing future generations of problem solvers to more quickly learn the skills honed by their ancestors, and thus giving them more time to make improvements to those technologies.
-This raises the question of how effectively human problem solvers are able to accumulate problem solving knowledge over generations of problem solving.
+This raises the question of how effectively human problem solvers are able to accumulate problem solving knowledge over generations.
 Is cumulative cultural evolution only visible at the levels of populations and human lifetimes, or are human problem solvers able to accumulate problem solving knowledge effectively even at shorter timescales?

 Previous investigations of the accumulation of problem solving knowledge via vertical transmission have found that problem solvers benefit the most from previous generations when high fidelity transmission mechanisms such as verbal instruction are available (Morgan et al. 2015).
 However, although verbal instruction improves the fidelity of the transmission process, vertical transmission alone is not guaranteed to result in the cumulative improvement in problem solving performance.
 What are the minimal requirements for observing reliable improvements in problem solving knowledge over generations?

-Here we investigated the accumulation of problem solving knowledge with high fidelity transmission in place, such that the solutions generated by one generation are precisely transmitted to the next generation.
+Here we investigated the accumulation of problem solving knowledge where the solutions generated by one generation are precisely transmitted to the next generation.
 Our experiment was designed to test the hypothesis that high fidelity vertical transmission is sufficient to allow for the accumulation of problem solving knowledge.
 More importantly than simply demonstrating that problem solving knowledge can accumulate, we also sought to determine how effectively future generations can capitalize on the advancements of the previous generation.
 Finally, we also sought to understand whether inheriting solutions from a previous generation had any influence on future problem solving ability.
 Does the benefit to inheriting solutions diminish as the size of the inheritance increases, or does inheritance provide a reliable improvement in problem solving performance regardless of size?

 Methods